-Q36.
+Q39.
 Can regulatory and deregulatory actions be bundled in the same action?

 A: Yes, under certain circumstances.
 Many actions submitted to OIRA for review under EO 12866 consist of logically connected changes to multiple but related sections of the Code of Federal Regulations.
 For example, a rule exempting some categories of regulated entities from compliance with a previously issued regulation may also require eligible entities to submit additional documentation to demonstrate eligibility for the exemption.
-In these cases, it may be legitimate and appropriate to pursue such changes through a single "bundled" action, and this guidance is not meant to materially change agency decision making in this area.
-Where an agency combines such provisions, the cost impact (the difference between costs imposed and cost savings, per Question 21) of such rules will generally determine whether such actions are EO 13771 regulatory actions that need to be offset, or EO 13771 deregulatory actions.
-Agencies, however, should avoid artificially bundling provisions that are not logically connected in a single regulatory action.
-OIRA may determine that the regulatory and deregulatory portions of the rule should be considered separately for purposes of EO 13771 compliance.
+In these cases, it may be legitimate and appropriate to pursue such changes through a single "bundled" action, and this guidance is not meant to materially change agency practice in this area.
+Per EOs 14192 and 12866, any bundling of regulatory or deregulatory actions should done consistent with applicable law and substantively logical connections.
+Where an agency combines such provisions, the cost impact (the difference between costs imposed and cost savings, per Question 24) of such rules will generally determine whether such actions are EO 14192 regulatory actions that need to be offset, or EO 14192 deregulatory actions.
+OIRA may determine, however, that the regulatory and deregulatory portions of the rule should be considered separately for purposes of EO 14192 compliance.